Kropyls/Binary-Search-Tree/readme.md

-my take on the binary seach tree data structure
+my take on the binary seach tree data structure.
+Contains common methods associated with the data structure.